 While driving south from Cancun along the only real highway to be found there, look for billboards urging you to visit the underground river in the caves at Rio Secreto.
-This isn't just another hokey tourist trap on the Riviera Maya and Cancun attractions list, however, as it is actually an adventure that you won't want to miss.
+A jaded traveler may pass this place by, chalking it up to another hokey tourist trap.
+It is actually a can't-miss adventure however that should be on your list of things to do while visiting the Riviera Maya.

-Walking, and at times swimming, in the river that flows through a semi-flooded cave is sure to be one of the highlights of any trip to Mexico's Riviera Maya.
-Touring Rio Secreto, you'll see the wonders of a section of Mexico's longest underground cave system in is natural, almost completely untouched state.
+Walking, and at times swimming, in the river that flows through a semi-flooded cavern is sure to be one of the highlights of any trip to this region.
+Touring Rio Secreto, you'll get the chance to experience the wonders of a section of Mexico's longest underground cave system, which remains in a natural, almost completely untouched state.

-Caves Formed by the Asteroid That Made Dinosaurs Extinct
+Caves Formed by the Asteroid That Made the Dinosaurs Extinct

-The top strata of the Yucatan Peninsula is mostly limestone, with a large, fresh water aquifer and thousands of openings called cenotes.
-This is a perfect environment for an extensive underground cave system to form, complete with stalactites, stalagmites, and columns.
+The top strata of the Yucatan Peninsula is mostly limestone, with a large, fresh water aquifer and thousands of openings––called cenotes––underneath.
+This is a perfect environment for an extensive underground cave system to form, complete with stalactites, stalagmites, and stone columns.
 Most of the passages are completely flooded and accessible only to scuba divers.
 Snorkelers can explore a few of the caves as well, although most are completely off limits.

 The Underground River

 When visiting Rio Secreto, first you're transported by van from the entrance of the park over a rough dirt road to an area where you'll meet your guide.
 You're assigned a locker, given a wetsuit, flotation vest, helmet, and light.
-You bring your own bathing suit and shoes with good soles for walking in the water (dive booties are perfect).
-To keep the water in the river clean, you will shower before putting on your wetsuit.
+You bring your own bathing suit and shoes with good soles for walking in the water (dive booties or water shoes are perfect).
+To keep the water in the river clean, and free from outside contaminants, you will shower before putting on your wetsuit.

 The Rio Secreto Cave System